swayanjeet/CogentLabsTest/README.md

    8. After adding the JSON packet into the PROCESSING SET, the Worker containers start processing the metadata i.e. Once they have the file_id and path of the image, they start re-sizing the images.
    9. After successfully re-sizing the image, Worker containers remove the metadata from the PROCESSING SET and add it into the COMPLETION SET so that we can have a track of which all images have been completed.
    10. The SETS are used only to keep a track of the current states of the files.

    * **Query Stage API**
    1. The Flask API receives the file_id and just performs a look-up on the 3 SETS.
    2. Wherever the file_id matches, the current state of the file is returned.
    3. If file_id is not found, then "ID NOT FOUND" response is returned to the User.

+- How are they connected?
+   * The different containers communicate through the default network which is set up through docker compose command.
+   * Only the Flask API is exposed to the outside world through port "8080" and host-ip address.

+- What libraries/dependencies/tools did you choose and why?
+   * Flask for building REST APIs because its easier to use.
+   * Redis as a message queue and key value storage because i can imtplement a queue as well as set data structure.
+Also its message queue is easier to implement and can be scaled easily for handling larger loads.
+Apart from that it has a python client, which is quite easy to implement ans use.

+- Any improvements you would make to the service or tests that go beyond the scope of the assignment -
+   *